13 best online collaboration tools (pros, cons, costs, and ease of implementation)

 • Automatic saving, ensuring that work is not lost even if the device crashes

-• Seamless integration with other Google online collaboration tools
+• Seamless integration with other tools in the Google suite

 Cons